research has concerned, first the function of the middle ear and the

 I am the author of 17 (single author) professional books on the anatomy and physiology of sensory systems, hearing science, neuroscience of pain, intraoperative neurophysiologic monitoring and neuroplasticity.
 My most recent book is "Neuroplasticity and its Dark Sides: Disorders of the Nervous System".
 I have been editor or co-editor of seven published books, most recently, "Textbook of Tinnitus", published by Springer 2010, 95 chapters and 785 pages.
 One of my books have been translated to Japanese and two have been translated to Chinese.
 I am the author or co-author of more than 200 articles in refereed journals, more than 100 book chapters.
 I was Editor-in-Chief (and founder) of the international journal, Hearing Research for 27 years (1978-2005); I am member of the Editorial Board of many other international journals.

 I am interested in teaching and I have developed new courses and have been writing books that are used in teaching.
-I teach courses I have developed such as "Biology of Pain", Sensory Systems", Neural Plastic and Disorders of the Nervous System, Functional Human Neuroanatomy" and 2 curses in Intraoperative Neurophysiological Monitoring".
-I am interested in the role of neural plasticity in disorders of the nervous system and I teach a course on that topic that I developed.
-I also teach courses in the physiological basis for intraoperative neurophysiologic monitoring.
+At The University of Texas I have developed courses such as "Biology of Pain", "Sensory Systems", "Neural Plastic and Disorders of the Nervous System", "Functional Human Neuroanatomy" and Intraoperative Neurophysiological Monitoring" that I teach in the Neuroscience Program of the School of Behavioral and Brain Sciences.

 I am involved in tinnitus research through my involvement with the international research organization "Tinnitus Research Initiative" (TRI).
 I organized the TRI Annual Conference in 2010 here in Dallas, and I am Chairman of the TRI Foundation.